datastax/dc-failover-demo/README.md

 Terraform exports output values that are displayed after creating the infrastructure and provisioning.

-These outputs are AWS Global Accelerator public IP addresses, load tester clients public IPs, bastion public IP and temp private key to access the bastion.
+These outputs are AWS Global Accelerator public IP addresses, load tester clients public IPs, bastion public IP and dev private key to access the bastion.

 Use one of the public ips of the Global Accelerator to access the service: